KKR & Co.: Buyout boom (2006–2007)

-Initial public offering
+Initial public offering (2007)

 In 2007, KKR filed with the Securities and Exchange Commission to raise $1.25 billion by selling an ownership interest in its management company.
-The filing came less than two weeks after the initial public offering of rival private equity firm Blackstone Group.
-KKR had previously listed its KPE vehicle in 2006, but for the first time, KKR would offer investors an ownership interest in the management company itself.
-The onset of the credit crunch and the shutdown of the IPO market dampened the prospects of obtaining a valuation attractive to KKR.
+The filing came less than two weeks after the initial public offering of rival private equity firm Blackstone Inc. KKR had previously listed its KPE vehicle in 2006, but for the first time, KKR offered investors an ownership interest in the private equity firm itself.
+The onset of the credit crunch and the weak IPO market dampened the prospects of obtaining a valuation attractive to KKR.
 The flotation was repeatedly postponed and called off by the end of August.

-The following year, in July 2008, KKR announced a new plan to list its shares.
-The plan called for KKR to complete a reverse takeover of its listed affiliate KKR Private Equity Investors in exchange for a 21% interest in the firm.
-In November 2008, KKR announced a delay of this transaction until 2009.
-Shares of KPE had declined significantly in the second half of 2008 with the onset of the credit crunch.
-KKR has announced that it expects to close the transaction in 2009.
-In October 2009, KKR listed shares in KKR & Co. on the Euronext exchange, replacing KPE and anticipates a listing on the New York Stock Exchange in 2010.
-The public entity represents a 30% interest in Kohlberg Kravis Roberts.
-In October 2010, KKR acquired about nine members of Goldman Sachs Group proprietary trading team after entertaining offers from investment firms such as Perella Weinberg and Blackrock.
-With Goldman shutting down its proprietary trading operations, its executives, led by Bob Howard, will help KKR expand beyond leveraged buyouts into areas such as hedge funds.
+In July 2008, KKR announced a reverse takeover of its listed affiliate KKR Private Equity Investors in exchange for a 21% interest in the firm to become a public company.
+In November 2008, the transaction was delayed until 2009.
+Shares of KPE had declined significantly in the second half of 2008 due to the 2008 financial crisis.

+In October 2009, KKR listed shares in KKR & Co. on the Euronext exchange.

+In March 2010, KKR filed to list its shares on the New York Stock Exchange (NYSE), Trading commenced on July 15, 2010.